anand1st/sshd-shell-spring-boot/README.md

     sshd.shell.prompt.color=default		#Supports black,red,green,yellow,blue,purple,cyan,white
     sshd.shell.prompt.title=app
     sshd.shell.text.color=default 		#Supports black,red,green,yellow,blue,purple,cyan,white

+For 1.1-SNAPSHOT, support for Spring Boot Banners has been added.
+Custom prompt and text color support has been removed and substituted with those from Spring Boot itself.
+The following properties need to be modified

+    sshd.shell.prompt.color=DEFAULT		# See org.springframework.boot.ansi.AnsiColor for more options
+    sshd.shell.text.color=DEFAULT

 To connect to the application's SSH daemon (the port number can found from the logs when application starts up):